tomcorey26/cat-command/Readme.md

 If given no command-line arguments, your program should simply exit (your `main()` can issue a `return 0`).

+## Comments

+Your comments should **explain the contract of any function you write**.
+That is what arguments does a function expect, and what value does it return, and **what is the relationship between the two**.

+Comments should not focus on explaining the C++ language to the reader, though at this point, if doing so helps you understand your own code, it's fine.
+Any code you write that you think is particularly "clever" should be explained (for example, non-obvious corrections for off-by-one errors, or a for loop that starts at an index other than 0).

 \newpage

 ## Hints